Last updated January 6th, 2023.

 Unlike the previous two countries on our list, which offer some form of investor residency program to foreign property owners, you’ll need to go through normal immigration channels to live permanently in Taiwan.

-Second, as I’ve mentioned in previous articles, property in Taiwan in simply overpriced.
+Second, as we’ve mentioned in previous articles, property in Taiwan is simply overpriced.
 Despite Taiwan’s overall solid economy, its real estate sector just isn’t that great.
-Buyers from mainland China have driven up prices in cities such as Taipei while rental yields sit at an abysmal 1.5%.

 Japan